Photo Delivery Guide

 The CLIENT gallery will always contain ALL the photos that were edited, and you can conveniently mark photos as private so when you are ready to share them with friends, family or workmates they will not see them at all

 That doesn’t mean they will be deleted though, they will remain in your CLIENT Gallery.
 If you want to remove them from your CLIENT gallery as well, then please let me know the specific photo numbers.

 Is the GALLERY publicly available?

 At any stage, if the gallery is publicly available and you prefer it to be password protected, then please let me know.
 I will immediately apply a password to the GALLERY.
-For most private events like weddings or private occasions, it will already be password protected.
+For weddings, it should already be password protected.

 For most corporate events or public events, the GALLERY will not be password protected until requested (as there may be many guests wanting to access it after the event).

 Your gallery will be hosted for two years at the download link.
 Having said that, it is highly recommended that you download them in high resolution and store them using a backup service such as Google Drive, Google Photos, One Drive, iCloud, Dropbox or other cloud based storage methods (in addition to storing them locally on your computer) as soon as you can.

 You may also wish to encourage friends and family to download in high resolution and keep a copy as well.
 This way, you have multiple copies of the galleries stored and backed up.

 A best practice would also be to store the photos on a USB drive or external hard drive.
 However, these devices are not stable for long term storage.
 In 10 years time for example, the data may be corrupted, so please don’t rely on physical media alone for backups (i.e. use a combination).